-The RSCVA is governed by a 13-member board of directors representing a variety of business and community groups in Washoe County.
-The groups represented include: gaming, general business, financial industry, air service and motel industries.
+The RSCVA is governed by a 9-member board of directors representing a variety of business and community groups in Washoe County.
+The groups represented include: gaming, general business, and air service.
 The cities of Reno and Sparks and Incline Village are also represented as well as the Washoe County Commission.